dframe-docs/dframe/model/overview.rst

-.. title:: Model - Send your query with database
+.. title:: Model - Create methods that have database queries

 .. meta::
     :description: Model - Send your query with database - dframeframework.com